-Like many other things children do online, gaming has undergone a massive increase in popularity since the onset of the COVID-19 pandemic, as a result of more time spent at home and restrictions on physical social contact.
+Like many other things children do online, gaming has undergone a massive increase in popularity, not least as a result of the COVID-19 pandemic with its respective lockdowns.

 Also in common with many other online activities, there are both positive and negative aspects to gaming.
 But the commonly held traditional view that children’s gaming is largely a negative thing, is becoming rapidly overturned as more people appreciate its many positive aspects.
 Depending on the games in question, these include:

 - Supporting development of a wide range of cognitive and motor skills

 - Developing qualities such as strategic thinking, rationalising, problem solving and persistence